VikasVMani/pli/pli.md

     DECLARE counter FIXED BINARY(31) INIT(0);

-instruction:  Declare a string variable with an initial value
+instruction:  Declare a string variable with an initial value in PL/1.

 input: